Regeneron Science Talent Search: STEM Competition

 - Entrants must be completing high school courses required for college applications and must not have entered any previous STS

-- Sons and daughters of Society for Science & the Public employees, Trustees, Intel Science Talent Search evaluators or judges are not eligible to enter the Intel Science Talent Search
+- Sons and daughters of Society for Science & the Public employees, Trustees, Regeneron Science Talent Search evaluators or judges are not eligible to enter the Regeneron Science Talent Search

 - Applicants must be over 13 years of age and must have legal parental or guardian consent to submit the application and participate or be 18 years of age or older, or be an emancipated minor

 You can expect to complete…

 Research Report (up to 20 pages) describing the independent, original research project, and essays and other information about the project.

 Basic information about you, your activities, your high school, etc.